 I’ve debunked a lot of misconceptions in the course of working with umpteen homebuyers and conducting 50+ how-to-buy-a-home seminars.
-And I’ve been supplying practical tips through this newsletter for five years.
+And I’ve been supplying practical tips through this newsletter for more than five years.

 The bottom line — commonly held real estate myths can cost you money…and the home you have your heart set on.
 Here are five of the biggies.

 1. The best homes aren’t listed on the MLS.